-The Penney Road parcel supports a snowmobile connecting trail.
-CMP powerline construction rights will be used on this trail corridor in 2019, disrupting traffic.
-The parcels at Intervale Road and Penney Road are both open for hunting and trapping, though access to some parcels is possible only by canoe.
+Both the Intervale Rd and Penney Rd parcels support snowmobile connecting trails.
+CMP powerline construction rights will be used on this trail corridor in 2019, disrupting traffic at Penney Road.
+All of the Preserve’s parcels are open for hunting and trapping, though access to some parcels is possible only by canoe.
 Please respect any postings of neighbors.
 It is always unsafe and illegal to walk on railroad tracks.

 Combined, the land under RRCT’s Intervale conservation ownership and easements protect 2 shoreline miles of the mainstem of the Royal River.
 Nearby conservation efforts of state agencies means that a total of 250 acres of the Intervale and 3 shore miles of the Royal River are now protected.
 The Intervale is largely comprised of lush meandering oxbows.
 It provides some of the Royal River watershed’s most valuable habitat, supporting migratory birds, waterfowl, and game birds.

 Owned by the Royal River Conservation Trust, the initial parcel of the Preserve was donated for conservation by Jan Erikson and Nan Butterfield in 1991.
 Initial trail work and kiosk installation funded by L.L.
-Bean and others was completed in 2011 under the direction of RRCT staff and many volunteers.
+Bean and others was completed in 2011.
 Sculptures were installed in October, 2013.
-In 2017, the Preserve was significantly expanded by three separate transactions, including expansion to the Penney Road to protect habitat, boat access to the river, and a key snowmobile trail connector.
-This work was funded by Royal River Water Trail grants from the Maine Outdoor Heritage Fund and others, and involved partnerships with the Town of New Gloucester selectmen, Central Maine Power, and others.